 |26 Dec||Wed||2nd Day of Christmas|

-The Christmas season really begins with Advent, the 40-day period of fasting that commences in mid-November.
-The real highlight is Christmas Eve, and the season continues in some respects up until traditional Orthodox Christmas on January 7th.
+The Christmas season in Bulgaria begins with Advent, the 40-day period of fasting that commences in mid-November.
+The highlight is Christmas Eve when the main festive meal is enjoy with family, and the season continues in some respects up until traditional Orthodox Christmas on 7 January.

 After dinner on Christmas Eve, many will attend a midnight church service, and on Christmas Day, a second festive dinner is often eaten.
 This second meal will have meat as the main course, typically some kind of pork dish.

 A Bulgarian legend says that Mary actually gave birth to baby Jesus on Christmas Eve but did not announce his birth to the world until Christmas Day.
 The legend also claims that she was in labour for five days, beginning on 20 December, which is Saint Ignatius of Antioch Day and the traditional Bulgarian New Year.

 There are a number of old superstitions associated with Christmas in Bulgaria.
 First, there should be an odd number of dishes and of people at the Christmas Eve table.
 Walnuts are consumed in great numbers, and the size and condition of the walnut you eat can predict your fortunes for the coming year.
 Also, a coin is baked into a Christmas loaf, and whoever gets the slice of bread containing the coin will have good luck.